MinHash

 The speed and memory usage of MinHash are both linearly proportional to the number of permutation functions used.

-You can union two MinHash object using the merge
+You can union two MinHash objects using the

-# The makes m1 the union of m2 and the original m1.
+# This makes m1 the union of m2 and the original m1.

 m1.merge(m2)